Rectal Cancer

 In stage IIIA, cancer has spread:

 • through the mucosa (innermost layer) of the rectum wall to the submucosa (layer of tissue next to the mucosa) or to the muscle layer of the rectum wall.
-Cancer has spread to one to three nearby lymph nodes or cancer cells have formed in tissue near the lymph nodes; or
+Cancer has spread to one to three nearby lymph nodes, or cancer cells have formed in tissue near the lymph nodes; or

 • through the mucosa (innermost layer) of the rectum wall to the submucosa (layer of tissue next to the mucosa).
 Cancer has spread to four to six nearby lymph nodes.